B0YK4/ctf-for-fun/cybertalents/liveCTFs/Rokai/README.md

 the source code is clear now, just a simple app with `textview` and `button` when you click the button it will call the column `pwd` from `content://com.rokai2.contentprovider/pwd` then will get the *pwd* string value and if it fails it will show this Message `"Sorry We did not find the provider!!"` and if it finds the data will compare it with this string `"Welocme1nCyb3rT4l3nt5"` and then call our FLAG with the native library `stringFromJNI()` then tha flag will appear in the text view `textView.setText(str);`

-at this moment and after searching for what content provider is we know what to do. if you don't know what content provider is, it's just an android api that enable apps to share their own data or to access the data from other apps, such as the Contacts app.
+at this moment and after searching for what content provider is, we know what to do. if you don't know what content provider is, it's just an android api that enable apps to share their own data or to access the data from other apps, such as the Contacts app.

 ![content provider](https://androidary.files.wordpress.com/2015/07/08ee4-cp.png)